 What Is the DUTCH Hormone Test and How Can It Help Me?

-The DUTCH Hormone test is an expanded hormone panel used to assess the hormone imbalance in women and is especially useful for those going through the stages of perimenopause to post-menopause.
+The DUTCH Hormone test is an all-inclusive hormone panel used to assess the hormone imbalance in women and is especially useful for those going through the stages of perimenopause to postmenopause.

 When women are experiencing symptoms like painful menstruation, headaches, PMS, fatigue, mood swings, anxiety, and depression, the DUTCH hormone test can point medical providers to the source of the problem.